Page Rank Algorithm and Implementation

 Thus, this way the centrality measure of Page Rank is calculated for the given graph.
 This way we have covered 2 centrality measures.
 I would like to write further on the various centrality measures used for the network analysis.

 This article is contributed by Jayant Bisht.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.